 A prestigious watch is a marvellous mechanism.
-A 24-hour day includes 86,400 seconds, a watch that achieves an accuracy of +/- 5 seconds per day has a precision of 99.99994%.
-This is a feat that exceeds the reliability performance of many sophisticated electronic devices.
 The skills required to create these watches are rare and demanding.
 The watchmakers and artists possessing these skills are capable of building into these watches complications that are difficult to produce – perpetual calendars, tourbillons, carrousels, chronographs and minute-repeaters, among others – together with decorative adornments.

 With its watchmaking engineers, master watchmakers and artistic craftsmen, all located in the Vallée de Joux in Switzerland, Blancpain upholds the great traditions and expertise of haute horlogerie.
 Respect for this heritage and the traditional crafts influences everything that we undertake.
 But this does not mean that we are entrenched in the past.
 Quite the opposite: innovation is our tradition.
 This governing principle guides us in the creation of new timepieces and allows us to introduce modern technology that is compatible with the conventional processes, to push back the frontiers of the watchmaker’s art still further.
 For example, Blancpain now equips nearly all its timepieces with balance springs made from silicon.
 The performance, amagnetic properties and precision of this material surpass those of the materials previously used.
 Similarly, technical advances were made possible by the use of titanium (for balance-wheels), special alloys (for mainsprings), Liquidmetal® (for certain markings and depth gauges of divers’ watches), ceramic (for cases) and precision technologies in the fabrication of wheels and pinions.